MascaChapas27/AlchemyTogether/README.md

 2. g++
 3. make

 The installation method depends on the distribution.
 Try running those commands on `bash`.
-You might have them installed, or maybe you won't and a line will be displayed, telling you how to install them.
+You might have them installed, or maybe you don't and a line will be displayed, telling you how to install them.

 If this line doesn't appear, you usually just need to type: